nananguyen15/SWP391_SU25_G5/README.md

 # License
 This project is licensed under the MIT License – see the LICENSE.md file for details.

-⚡ Developed with ❤️ using Spring Boot, React, Docker, DataGrip and MySQL
+⚡ Developed with ❤️ using Spring Boot, React, Docker, IntelliJ, DataGrip and MySQL